mittalpatel/BERT-QnA-Arabic/README.md

 6. We have also included API to enable access of the QnA from third-party application.
 You can make call to http://127.0.0.1:5000/submitted_api with paragraph and questions from HTML form.

 If you have any other questions or face issues in setting the demo up then kindly reach out to us at letstalk@pragnakalp.com

+For all your Natural Language Processing (NLP) requirements, we are here to help you.
+Email us your requirement at letstalk@pragnakalp.com and don't forget to check out more interesting <a href="https://www.pragnakalp.com/services/natural-language-processing-services/" target="_blank">NLP services</a> we are offering.